 The Methodology chapter of the book Drug Utilization Research.
 Methods and Applications (M. Elseviers, B. Wettermark, A.B.
 Almarsdottir et al. Ed.
 Wiley Blackwell, 2016) discusses different methods for data collection on drug utilisation.

 A case definition compatible with the data source should be developed for each outcome of a study at the design stage.
 This description should include how events will be identified and classified as cases, whether cases will include prevalent as well as incident cases, exacerbations and second episodes (as differentiated from repeat codes) and all other inclusion or exclusion criteria.
 The reason for the data collection and the nature of the healthcare system that generated the data should also be described as they can impact on the quality of the available information and the presence of potential biases.
-Published case definitions of outcomes, such as those developed by the Brighton Collaboration in the context of vaccinations, are useful but are not necessarily compatible with the information available in the available observational data source.
-For example, information on the duration of symptoms may not be available, or additional codes may have been added to the data set following publication of the outcome definition.
+Published case definitions of outcomes, such as those developed by the Brighton Collaboration in the context of vaccinations, are useful but are not necessarily compatible with the information available in the observational data sources.
+For example, information on the duration of symptoms may not be available.

 Search criteria to identify outcomes should be defined and the list of codes and any used algorithm should be provided.
 Generation of code lists requires expertise in both the coding system and the disease area.
 Researchers should consult clinicians who are familiar with the coding practice within the studied field.
 Suggested methodologies are available for some coding systems (see Creating medical and drug code lists to identify cases in primary care databases.
 Pharmacoepidemiol Drug Saf 2009;18(8):704-7).
 Coding systems used in some commonly used databases are updated regularly so sustainability issues in prospective studies should be addressed at the protocol stage.
 Moreover, great care should be given when re-using a code list from another study as code lists depend on the study objective and methods.
 Public repository of codes as Clinicalcodes.org is available and researchers are also encouraged to make their own set of coding available.